deepakajaylinux/testpage/docs/source/project.rst

 .. code-block:: bash

-		 dapperstrano proj container
+		 ptdeploy proj container

- kevells@corp:/# dapperstrano proj container
+ kevell@corp:/# ptdeploy proj container
  Do you want to Modify Project Container Settings?
 (Y/N) Y
- Do you want to initialize this as a dapperstrano project Container?
+ Do you want to initialize this as a ptdeploy project Container?
 (Y/N) Y
  What is your Project Container directory?
  /root/gg